Linan552/Madidi-project/README.md

 there are three components: (a) within species, (b) among species but within groups and (c) among species among groups.
 **INPUTS:**
-- compo - this is a composition table with sites in rows and species in columns
+- compo - *this is a composition table with sites in rows and species in columns*

-- sp.by.group - this is a data.frame with two columns: 'spp' and "groups'.
-The
+- sp.by.group - *this is a data.frame with two columns: 'spp' and "groups'.
+The*
-               column 'spp' contains names that must match the column names
+               *column 'spp' contains names that must match the column names*
-             in 'compo'.
-The column 'groups' indicates to what group
+             *in 'compo'.
+The column 'groups' indicates to what group*
-               (i.e clade) each species belongs.
+               *(i.e clade) each species belongs.*

 **OUTPUTS:**
 The output is a list containing another two lists, each of which has the components of either Bray-Curtis or Sorensen distance metrics.

--'bray-curtis' - the first list, contains four elements:
+* 'bray-curtis' - the first list, contains four elements:
-  -'BC': is a 'dist' object with the total Bray-Curtis distace.
-The other three elements are additive fractions of 'BC'.
+  * 'BC': *is a 'dist' object with the total Bray-Curtis distace.
+The other three elements are additive fractions of 'BC'*
-  -'BC.ws': is the component of 'BC' owing to within-species variation in abundance.
+  * 'BC.ws': *is the component of 'BC' owing to within-species variation in abundance.*
-  -'BC.wg': is the component of 'BC' owing to turnover of species WITHIN groups.
+  * 'BC.wg': *is the component of 'BC' owing to turnover of species WITHIN groups.*
-  -'BC.ag': is the component of 'BC' owing to turnover of species AMONG groups.
+  * 'BC.ag': *is the component of 'BC' owing to turnover of species AMONG groups.*
--'sorensen' - the second list, contains three elements:
+* 'sorensen' - *the second list, contains three elements:*
-  -'S': is a 'dist' object with the total Sorensen distace.
+  * 'S': *is a 'dist' object with the total Sorensen distace.*
-  -'S.wg': is the component of "S" owing to turnover of species WITHIN groups.
+  * 'S.wg': *is the component of "S" owing to turnover of species WITHIN groups.*
-  -'S.ag': is the component of "S" owing to turnover of species AMONG groups.
+  * 'S.ag': *is the component of "S" owing to turnover of species AMONG groups*
-* Bullet 1
-* Bullet 2
-  * Bullet 2a
-  * Bullet 2b
-* Bullet 3
 ---
 ### '01_and_02_make_phylogeny.R'
 uses the tree dataset to generate a time calibrated phylogeny by placing taxa into Smith and Brown’s (2018) global mega-phylogeny of seed plants  (via V.phylomaker).